averne/Fizeau/README.md

 # Installation

 Download the latest zip from the [release page](https://github.com/averne/Fizeau/releases/latest), unzip it to the root of your sd card (be careful to merge and not overwrite folders), and reboot.
+Choose the chainloader ("-chl") version if you wish for your settings to be automatically applied at boot, instead of needing to open the application/overlay.

 Only the latest version of the [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere) CFW is supported.